compute-tooling/Maintenance-Notice/README.md

-Compute Studio is in maintenance mode.
+Compute Studio is in maintenance mode, please check back in May 2024.